A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone

-In \figref{fig:ar_zem_early} and the associated animation, we present a side-view (along the $y$-axis) of the coronal emission measure in a time period of about 2.5 hours starting at about $t{=}11\,$h.
+In \figref{fig:ar_zem_early} and the associated animation, we present a side view (along the $y$-axis) of the coronal emission measure in a time period of about 2.5 hours starting at about $t{=}11\,$h.
 This period is in the early stage of the full active region evolution, when fast flux emergence is ongoing and active regions start to form.
-The emission measure during this time period highlights a fast changing corona, where we see a large scale eruption of cool material from the low atmosphere, and formation of large-scale coronal loops and enhancement of coronal temperature as consequences of this eruption.
+The emission measure during this time period highlights a large-scale eruption of cool material from the low atmosphere and the consequences of this eruption, such as the formation of large-scale coronal loops and the enhancement of coronal temperature.

 The emission measure calculated at runtime has an interval of $\Delta {\rm log}T=0.1$ and covers temperatures ranging from $\log T{=}4.5$ to the highest temperature in the domain.
-For presentations in this section, we re-bin the emission measure in neighboring bins and reform the emission measure array to less bins. \figref{fig:ar_zem_early} is a snapshot of the animation at $t{=}$11\,h\,44\,m, and presents the emission measure that has been re-binned into six bins.
+For presentation in this section, we rebin the emission measure in neighboring bins and reform the emission measure array to fewer bins. \figref{fig:ar_zem_early} is a snapshot of the animation at $t{=}$11\,h\,44\,m and presents the emission measure that has been rebinned into six bins.
 This snapshot captures a large-scale eruption, which is the most interesting highlight in this time period.